-Barnard College has been a distinguished leader in higher education for women for over 100 years and is today the most sought after private liberal arts college in the nation.
-Founded in 1889, the College was the first in New York City, and one of the few in the nation at the time, where women could receive the same rigorous liberal arts education available to men.
-Its partnership with a great research university, Columbia University, combined with its setting in an international city, strength in STEM, and its unwavering dedication to the advancement of women, makes Barnard unique among liberal arts colleges today.
+Barnard College has been a distinguished leader in higher education for women for over 135 years and is today the most sought after private liberal arts college for women in the nation.
+Founded in 1889, Barnard was the only college in New York City, and one of the few in the nation, where women could receive the same rigorous and challenging education available to men.
+Its partnership with Columbia University, combined with its setting in a global city, its strength in STEM, and its unwavering dedication to the advancement of women, makes Barnard unique among liberal arts colleges today.

 The College draws accomplished, motivated, bright, and curious young women who seek a stimulating atmosphere and diverse community.
-Barnard alumnae include pioneers like anthropologist Margaret Mead and Judith Kaye, the first female Chief Judge of the State of New York, along with prominent cultural figures such as choreographer Twyla Tharp, writers Zora Neale Hurston and Mary Gordon, and Pulitzer Prize-winning journalists Anna Quindlen and Natalie Angier.
+Barnard alumnae include pioneers like anthropologist Margaret Mead and Judith Kaye, the first female Chief Judge of the State of New York, along with prominent cultural figures such as choreographer Twyla Tharp; writers Zora Neale Hurston, Mary Gordon, and Jhumpa Lahiri; avant-garde multimedia artist Laurie Anderson; Pulitzer Prize-winning journalists Anna Quindlen and Natalie Angier; and actor, screenwriter, and director Greta Gerwig.

 Mission Statement